Frequently Asked Questions

 Probate in California is a court-supervised procedure that helps to ensure the legal transfer of assets from the deceased to the rightful heirs or beneficiaries.
 It can be very expensive and time-consuming.
 In addition, it’s a public process, which is very unappealing to many people.
 Probate usually takes a minimum of 12 months and can take up to two years or even longer for complex cases.

 Probate can be expensive depending on what assets go through probate.
 California Probate Code Section 10801 sets probate legal fees and are determined based on the size of the probate estate as follows:

 - ½% of the next $15,000,000

-If the deceased had a Will, the person named in the Will as the Executor will serve, if eligible.
-If that person is unable or unwilling to serve as Executor, or if there is no Will, then any interested family member or person can petition the court to be the administrator of the estate.
-As mandated by California law, the Executor is compensated according to a fee schedule based on a percentage of the gross assets of the probate estate, as discussed in “How much does Probate Cost?”
-To get an idea on how much an Executor is compensated:
+If the deceased had a will, the person named in the will as the executor will serve, if eligible.
+If that person is unable or unwilling to serve as executor, or if there is no will, then any interested family member or person can petition the court to be the administrator of the estate.
+As mandated by California law, the executor is compensated according to a fee schedule based on a percentage of the gross assets of the probate estate, as discussed in “How much does Probate Cost?”
+The following shows how much an executor is compensated.

 Size of Estate Attorney Fee Executor Fee Total Fee